-It can be inferred from [1] that the relationship between roll (φ) , pitch (θ) , and thrust T to the corresponding desired inertial position approximates to a cascade of four integrators subject to input actuator saturation.
-As noted in [2] it has been shown that when the actuator input is subject to saturation it is impossible to implement a linear control law (such as using two PD controllers) in order to stabilize a system which consists of cascades of three or more integrators.
-However, by choosing to limit the linear control output using appropriately designed saturation blocks there exists a linear control law such that global stability can be achieved [2, Theorem 2.2].
+As depicted in Fig. 1 we propose to use two PD controllers (denoted as PD Cont. in Fig. 1).
+The inner-most loop controller is a 'fast' PD attitude controller in which attitude is described by Euler angles $\eta$ .
+The attitude controller design is initially justified by assuming that the controller and dynamics are passive.
+Next, we further assume that the resulting attitude controller is 'fast' enough that we can close the loop with a second PD inertial controller (the inertial position is denoted $\zeta$ ).
+These initial assumptions allow us to propose a control system which will guarantee an overall $L_2^m$ -stable (or bounded) system.
+However, this initial design will not work due to the following limitations: First, there is a significant lag between rotor thrust commands and the resulting change in thrust.
+The lag is apparently due to the acceleration of the air columns above their respective rotors [6].
+In order to compensate for this lag we add an additional lead compensator to minimize this effect (denoted as Lead Comp. in Fig. 1).
+Second, the rotors can only apply a fixed range of thrust (denoted $\sigma(\bar{T}c)$ in which $\bar{T}c$ denotes the corresponding thrust command vector) due to motor driver voltage limits.
+It can be inferred from [1] that the relationship between roll ( $\phi$ ), pitch ( $\theta$ ), and thrust T to the corresponding desired inertial position can be approximated as a cascade of four integrators subject to input actuator saturation.
+[2] shows that a saturated actuator input makes it impossible to implement a linear control law (such as using two PD controllers) in order to globally stabilize a system which consists of cascades of three or more integrators.
+However, by choosing to limit the linear control output by using appropriately designed saturation blocks there does exist a linear control law such that global stability can be achieved [2, Theorem 2.2].
 This fundamental limitation essentially requires us to naturally limit the range of attitude commands to our inner-loop PD controller in terms of pitch and roll to the interval $\left[-\frac{\pi}{4}, \frac{\pi}{4}\right]$ using the saturation function which is denoted as $\sigma_c()$ in Fig. 1.
-In simulations, we noticed that control of our quad-rotor aircraft worked quite well until the velocity reached a point in which significant rotor flapping effects began to destabilize the system.
-So we chose to limit the maximum velocities by adding a position rate change limiter (depicted as 'Rate Limiter' in Fig. 1) to the desired inertial position set-point (denoted as ζ_s).
-The rate change limiter includes an additional second-order pre-filter applied to ζ_s in order to minimize overshoot.
-A similar filter is applied to the yaw set-point ψ_s as well.
-Other non-ideal effects such as non-passive attitude coordinates (Euler angles η) quantization, single-precision floating point math errors, and sample-rate delay can be addressed by using Corollary 2 to verify that the sector stability condition is satisfied over a large family of inertial position inputs.
+In simulations, the control of our quad-rotor aircraft worked quite well until the velocity reached a point in which significant rotor flapping effects began to destabilize the system.
+We chose to limit the maximum velocities by adding a position rate change limiter (depicted as 'Rate Limiter' in Fig. 1) to the desired inertial position set-point (denoted as $\zeta_s$ ).
+The rate change limiter includes an additional second-order pre-filter applied to $\zeta_s$ in order to minimize overshoot.
+A similar filter is applied to the yaw set-point $\psi_s$ as well.
+Other non-ideal effects - nonpassive attitude coordinates (Euler angles $\eta$ ), quantization, single-precision floating point math errors, and sample-rate delay can be addressed by using Corollary 2 to verify that the sector stability condition is satisfied over a large family of inertial position inputs.